intime/scroll-1/README.md

 - **scrolling.mousemove**  - The event mouse move
 - **scrolling.mouseup**    - The event mouse up

-- **scrolling.left**       - The event occurs when the slider to the left dead dott
+- **scrolling.left**       - The event occurs when the slider to the left dead point
-- **scrolling.right**      - The event occurs when the slider to the right dead dott
+- **scrolling.right**      - The event occurs when the slider to the right dead point
-- **scrolling.top**        - The event occurs when the slider to the top dead dott
+- **scrolling.top**        - The event occurs when the slider to the top dead point
-- **scrolling.bottom**     - The event occurs when the slider to the bottom dead dott
+- **scrolling.bottom**     - The event occurs when the slider to the bottom dead point
 - **scrolling.scroll**     - The event scrolling

 ## Set position: